AhmadDzakiN/middle-developer-test/README.md

 # Employee API
 An Employee API by Ahmad Dzaki Naufal for mid-developer-test

-## For more detailed information, please see this
+## For more detailed information, please see docs/Employee API Documentation.pdf file

 ## Tech Stack
 - Go